Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 - [X] add firstname & lastname query params to authors get endpoints
 - [X] add sortBy query params for firstname, lastname, authorsid to authors get endpoints
 - [X] add overall endpoints folder & update its dependencies
+- [X] make sure there are no console red/yellow errors
+- [X] make sure app organized, no repeated code, all code formatted
+- [X] fill out readme template
+- [X] deploy
+- [X] write instructions to deploy
+- [ ] Postman testing & documentation
 - [ ] Cypress testing
   - An important part of development is testing.
 In this step, we want to see tests written for your routes.
 Do not use the solutions API route to perform testing in this step.
 Think about the different ways to test the app, and the best way to get good coverage.
-- [ ] Postman testing & documentation (Postman collection link)
 - [ ] add appropriate comments
-- [X] make sure there are no console red/yellow errors
-- [X] make sure app organized, no repeated code, all code formatted
-- [X] fill out readme template
-- [X] deploy
-- [X] write instructions to deploy
 - [ ] update endpoints readme with all endpoints & query params
+- [ ] need Postman collection link
 - [ ] submit

-We have provided an API with the correct solution.
-This should only be used to verify your results.
-Do not call this API in your application.
-[Here it is in action](https://hatchways.io/api/assessment/solution/posts?tags=history,tech&sortBy=likes&direction=desc).

 ## Tech Stack